Skip to main content

 • Both Modes: Same behavior

-• Behavior: Automatically uses all available space below the cursor, minimum height is ensured
+• Behavior: Automatically uses all available space below the cursor, minimum height is ensured (set by default at 15 lines)

 • Conflicts: Cannot be used with --height